Moktar Ould Daddah: War in Western Sahara

-What brought an end to Ould Daddah's regime was Mauritania's war in Western Sahara against the Polisario Front, an indigenous movement fighting against the Moroccan-Mauritanian attempt to jointly annex the territory, starting in 1975.
-Ould Daddah had claimed the territory as part of Greater Mauritania since 1957, three years before independence, but the idea had only limited support in the general population.
+What brought an end to Moktar's regime was Mauritania's war in Western Sahara against the Polisario Front, an indigenous movement fighting against the Moroccan-Mauritanian attempt to jointly annex the territory, starting in 1975.
+Moktar had claimed the territory as part of Greater Mauritania since 1957, three years before independence, but the idea had only limited support in the general population.
 The Mauritanian Moors are closely related to the Sahrawis, and virtually all northern tribes had members on both sides of the (former) frontier, many of whom sympathized with the Polisario's demands for independence.

 In addition to the government's support for guerrillas in northern Mauritania, several thousand Mauritanians left the country to join the Polisario in its Tindouf camps.
-Further dissatisfaction arose in the South, from where Black troops were sent to fight what they regarded as an essentially inter-Arab conflict, and one which could, if successful, entrench Ould Daddah's discriminatory rule even further by the addition of several thousand new Moorish citizens.
-But Ould Daddah additionally sought the territory in order to prevent it from falling into Moroccan hands, still wary of the officially defunct Moroccan territorial demands on Mauritania.
+Further dissatisfaction arose in the South, from where Black troops were sent to fight what they regarded as an essentially inter-Arab conflict, and one which could, if successful, entrench Moktar's discriminatory rule even further by the addition of several thousand new Moorish citizens.
+But Moktar additionally sought the territory in order to prevent it from falling into Moroccan hands, still wary of the officially defunct Moroccan territorial demands on Mauritania.
 Following the Madrid Accords with Spain, Mauritania annexed a southern portion of the territory, renaming it Tiris al-Gharbiya.
-However, the small and poorly trained Mauritanian army failed to stop the guerilla incursions, despite backing from the French Air Force.
-Polisario then turned to attacking the iron mines in Zouerate, at which point the country's economy started backsliding, and Daddah's public support tumbled.
-In 1976, the capital Nouakchott was attacked by the Polisario Front, and Daddah was forced to appoint a military officer to head the ministry of defence.
+However, the small and poorly trained Mauritanian Army failed to stop the guerilla incursions, despite backing from the French Air Force.
+Polisario then turned to attacking the iron mines in Zouerate, at which point the country's economy started backsliding, and Moktar's public support tumbled.
+In 1976, the capital Nouakchott was attacked by the Polisario Front, and Moktar was forced to appoint a military officer to head the Ministry of defense.

 Downfall and later life

 On 10 July 1978, Lt.
-Col. Mustafa Ould Salek ousted Daddah in a military coup, and installed a junta to rule the country in his place.
-His successors would surrender Mauritania's claims to Western Sahara and withdraw from the war the following year.
-After a period of imprisonment, Ould Daddah was allowed to go into exile in France in August 1979, where he organized an opposition group, the Alliance pour une Mauritanie Democratique (AMD) in 1980.
+Col. Mustafa Ould Salek overthrew Moktar in a military coup, and installed a junta to rule the country in his place.
+His successors would surrender Mauritania's claims to Western Sahara and completely withdraw from the war the following year (August 1979).

+After a period of imprisonment, Moktar was allowed to go into exile in France in August 1979, where he organized an opposition group, the Alliance pour une Mauritanie Democratique (AMD) in 1980.
 Attempts to overthrow the regime from abroad were unsuccessful.

-Ould Daddah was allowed to return to Mauritania on 17 July 2001, but died soon after at a military hospital, following a long illness, in Paris, France on 14 October 2003.
+Moktar was allowed to return to Mauritania on 17 July 2001, but died soon after at a military hospital, following a long illness, in Paris, France on 14 October 2003.
 His body was subsequently flown back to Mauritania, where it is buried.